Stacktape

 Directives

-2. Custom directives: User-defined directives.
-Used to add custom logic (e.g. setting database instance size based on a stage or fetching data required in configuration).
-Custom directives can be written in Javascript, Typescript or Python.
+• Custom directives are user-defined functions that allow you to add your own logic, such as setting a database instance size based on the deployment stage or fetching data required for your configuration.
+Custom directives can be written in Javascript, Typescript, or Python.

 myProperty: $MyDirective()

-• If you pass arguments as a result of another directives, these arguments can be primitive values, objects or arrays.
+Directives can accept any number of arguments.
+If you pass arguments inline, they must be primitive values.
+If you pass arguments as the result of another directive, they can be primitive values, objects, or arrays.

 myProperty: $MyDirective('myParameter', 3, true)